 If you are looking for a healthy recipe with incredible flavor that you can prepare quickly, you need this Lemon Pepper Salmon recipe in your life!
-Seasoned with the essence of lemon, pepper, and dill this dish is elegant enough for guests but simple enough for any night of the week.
+Seasoned with the essence of lemon, pepper, and dill this dish is elegant enough for a dinner party but simple enough for any night of the week.

 I think of salmon as the ultimate super food.
-It is an incredibly versatile fish that is delicious grilled, pan seared, or oven baked.
-The fact that it cooks so quickly makes it easy to prepare a delicious and special dinner even at the end of a busy day.
-I love it paired with Grilled Eggplant or asparagus for a quick summery meal.
+It is a healthy and incredibly versatile fish that is delicious oven baked, pan seared or grilled (try my Salmon Burgers).
+It makes an awesome appetizer, like my Hot Honey Salmon Bites or a delicious meal.
+I love it paired with Grilled Eggplant or asparagus for a quick, light summery dinner.